Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 And why did they die and why were they on a waiting list?

-It's because the VA was overwhelmed and they had to do something to show that the names had been moved through the system, so they came up with super secret waiting lists that they put people on, and those people never got seen.
+It's because the VA was overwhelmed and they had to do something to show that the names had been moved through the system.

-They were never they didn't get in to see a doctor.
+They were never, they didn't get in to see a doctor.

 He ginned up a bunch of hatred and suspicion of private sector doctors.

-That was that was a huge lie.
+That was a huge lie.

 So the greedy, heartless bureaucrat narrative is what happened here at the VA.

-Uh and I find it fascinating that exactly what he accused private sector doctors of doing was happening in his own bureaucracy.
+And I find it fascinating that exactly what he accused private sector doctors of doing was happening in his own bureaucracy.

 And I think when news of this hit, it was so bad, so below what had been normal.

-You know, VA might have been bad in the past, but they didn't lie about massive numbers of deaths, and they didn't keep separate sets of books, all for the purposes of securing uh bonuses.
+You know, VA might have been bad in the past, but they didn't lie about massive numbers of deaths, and they didn't keep separate sets of books, all for the purposes of securing bonuses.

 Why now?